nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <br/>

 #### 3.8.7 View information of a bookmark entry
-View the detailed information for an anime, the current episode you are working on and the important notes you might have.
+View detailed information for an anime, the current episode you are working on and important notes you might have.

 Format: `bookmark <BOOKMARK_ID>`